 From antipasti starters to Dolci desserts, this cookbook is organized like a traditional Italian dinner.
 Four double doors along the front of the house open to the outside—so handy for serving at a long table under the stars or for cooling a scorched pan on the stone wall.

 The Umbrian Thursday Night Supper ClubCornerstone Digital #ad - If you loved under the tuscan sun, you’ll love this' red Magazine Every week on a Thursday evening, a group of four rural Italian women gather in an old stone house in the hills above Italy’s Orvieto.
 There – along with their friend, sit down to a beautiful supper, Marlena – they cook together, drink their beloved local wines, and talk.

 .
 Surrounded by candle light, the four women tell Marlena their evocative life stories, good food and friendship, and of cherished ingredients and recipes whose secrets have been passed down through generations.

 My Twenty-Five Years in Provence: Reflections on Then and NowVintage #ad - From the moment peter mayle and his wife, uprooted their lives in England and crossed the Channel permanently, Jennie, they never looked back.
 He celebrates the café and lists some of his favorites; identifies his favorite villages, restaurants, and open-air markets; and recounts his most memorable meals.

-My Twenty-Five Years in Provence: Reflections on Then and Now #ad - A celebration of twenty-five years of provençal living—of lessons learned and changes observed—with his final book Mayle has crafted a lasting love letter to his adopted home, wit, marked by his signature warmth, and humor.
+A celebration of twenty-five years of provençal living—of lessons learned and changes observed—with his final book Mayle has crafted a lasting love letter to his adopted home, wit, marked by his signature warmth, and humor.
 Here the beloved author of a year in provence pays tribute to the most endearing and enduring aspects of his life in France—the charming and indelible parade of village life, the sheer beauty, the ancient history.